MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 Then add `TELEGRAM_ENDPOINT` to your `.env` file.

 ### Custom repository
 If you want to get the endpoint through another way, such as a database, you can create a repository for yourself instead of the above method.
 Just create a class and implement `MohammadZarifiyan\Telegram\Interfaces\EndpointRepository` in it.
-Then, in the `telegram.php` configuration file, set the value of `endpoint-repository` equal to the address of your class.
+Then, in the `telegram.php` configuration file, set the value of `endpoint-repository` to the address of your class.
 #### Example
 `app/Repositories/TelegramEndpointRepository.php` file:
 ```php